Chinese Garden of Friendship: Description

 This process of "translation", in which a Southern-style garden was recontextualised in the setting of the new Darling Harbour development, brought together a unique fusion of Cantonese and Sydneysider styles, materials, artisanship and horticultural practices.
 In the spirit of "translation", the garden's plantings have evolved greatly since that time.
 It was very raw when opened and being a new landscape was overplanted in the expectation that natural losses would occur.
 It has prospered, and over time plants have been removed to give others around them room to expand, and to preserve particular visual connections.

 Like any living garden, the Garden of Friendship is continually changing, and these dynamic processes are actively managed to retain the original design, spirit, and integrity while allowing its evolution in response to climatic and social changes, and the natural life cycles of living plants.

 Key elements within the townscape setting for the Garden of Friendship are Tumbalong Park and Tumbalong Boulevard.
 Tumbalong Park is a key link in the qi line from the garden to Cockle Bay, while the boulevard is the effective buffer between the garden and the very large International Convention Centre Sydney structures.
 The qi line has been marked since 2017 by a bronze strip across the stage in Tumbalong Park symbolically linking the garden with the parkland and the waters of Darling Harbour.

+The garden is host to a colony of Eastern water dragons (Physignathus lesueurii), a species of lizard endemic to south-eastern Australia.
+Though placid, and not considered dangerous, they are wild animals and best left alone.